-- Designer Simone Larabi continues with the combination of hemp and chitin.
+- Designer Simone Larabi continues with the combination of hemp and chitosan.
 She is researching how she can develop unique acoustic panels in the region.

-- Designer Paul Bloemers wants to continue with the stalk of rapeseed as a raw material for filament.
+- Designer Paul Bloemers wants to continue with the stalk of rapeseed and local bamboo as a raw material for filament and sheets.

 - Architect Haiko Meijer from Onix has designed a tiny house – LutjeLaif – and is looking for collaboration with the designers for the interior.

 - Mayor Koos Wiersma has made the manufacturing industry a spearhead in his vision for the region.

 - Students from the Hanze University of Applied Sciences conduct market research for souvenirs made from local materials.